Tuplanolla/dez/prototype/notes.md

 I have found a simple counterexample, where trying to model higher groupoid structure is more tedious and unpleasant than it would be with plain records.
+However, I might not need to do that in practice.

 > There are really only two pending concerns that keeps us
 > from making an unequivocal endorsement of type classes